Reporting Discrimination, Harrassment, and Violence

-To achieve its mission, the Department of Physics is committed to upholding the University’s policies on appropriate conduct, including nondiscrimination, sexual harassment and sexual violence.
-The Department of Physics and the Physics community at CU Boulder will not tolerate discrimination or harassment in any form.
+To achieve its mission, the Department of Physics is committed to upholding the University’s policies on inappropriate conduct, including discrimination, sexual harassment and sexual violence.
+The Department of Physics and the Physics community at CU Boulder will not tolerate discrimination, harassment or violence, in any form.

 A report of sexual misconduct, protected class discrimination or harassment, or related retaliation may be pursued in different ways.
 The Office of Victim Assistance (OVA) can provide support, guidance, and advice on reporting options.
 If an individual wishes to report, OVA can assist in identifying the best reporting agency and can provide accompaniment during a report.
 Depending on the nature of the alleged conduct, an individual may pursue a criminal process, a university process, both processes or neither process.
-We encourage anyone interested in learning more about their options to consult the Office of Victim Assistance (OVA), Office of Institutional Equity and Compliance (OIEC), and University of Colorado Boulder Police Department (CUPD) sites found below.
+We encourage anyone interested in learning more about their options to consult the Office of Victim Assistance (OVA) and the Office of Institutional Equity and Compliance (OIEC)’s information on reporting, as well as the other offices listed below:

 - OVA provides free and confidential information, consultation, support, advocacy and short term counseling services to University of Colorado Boulder students, graduate students, faculty and staff who have experienced a traumatic, disturbing or life disruptive event.
 OVA is not a part of the police department or the Office of Institutional Equity and Compliance, and is a confidential resource for students, staff and faculty.